Residence Life Training, Philosophy and Programming

 The Director provides leadership, administration, coordination, and evaluation for the entire Housing and Residence Life program.

 Our residential facilities are directly administered by 3 full-time professional coordinators called Resident Directors, or RDs.
-The RD’s home located in the residence hall he or she is assigned to administer.
-Each RD is fully responsible for supervision of his/her building and for coordinating and supporting the Residence Life staff.
+The RD’s homes are located within the residence hall they are assigned to administer.
+Each RD is fully responsible for supervision of their building and for coordinating and supporting the Residence Life staff.
 RD’s are specially trained in counseling, communication, problem solving, first aid/CPR, fire safety, and other areas important to facilitating life in a residence hall.
 The RDs have an office located in room 201 of the Student Center.

 Every residence hall has a staff of Resident Assistants (RAs).
 These upper-class students live on each floor as representatives of the Student Life staff.
 The RAs are skilled paraprofessionals who have been trained in several areas to make the student’s experience in the residence hall healthy, safe, fun, educational and memorable.